 Nearly all hearing loss can be managed or treated to some degree.
 While inner ear hearing loss cannot be “fixed,” there are options for patients who would like to improve their hearing.
 The cause of the hearing impairment and the needs of the individual will help to determine the proper course of management.
 Regardless of the type of hearing loss you are experiencing, treatment options are available.
-Some options at Penn Medicine Becker ENT & Allergy in New Jersey include:
+Some options at Penn Medicine Becker ENT & Allergy include:

 - Hearing Aids